Epsom College: OFT inquiry

-Failed Inspection
+Failed inspection

 In 2021, a regulatory compliance inspection by the Independent Schools Inspectorate found that the college was not meeting its statutory requirements in respect of safeguarding, safeguarding of boarders, behaviour and measures to prevent bullying, and that the standards relating to leadership and management of the school were not met.
 A short visit the following year after the appointment of a new head (Emma Pattison) focusing on these issues found that they had been rectified and the standards were now met.

 Death of head teacher and family

 On 5 February 2023, headteacher Emma Pattison, her husband George, and their seven-year-old daughter Lettie were found dead in their residence, the Head's House, on the school's grounds.
-Pattison, who was the school's first female head, was appointed headteacher in September 2022 after six years as head teacher of Croydon High School.
+Pattison, who was the school's first female head, had been appointed headteacher in September 2022 after six years as head teacher of Croydon High School.
 Surrey Police suspect that George Pattison had killed his wife and daughter with a firearm, before committing suicide.

 Paul Williams was appointed as acting head immediately, with Sir Anthony Seldon, former head of Wellington College, announced as interim head on 17 February 2023 in an email to parents.
-He is due to be headmaster from 1 March 2023-September 2024.
+He was due to be headmaster from 1 March 2023-September 2024.
+From September 2024, he was succeeded by Mark Lascelles.

 Houses

-House colours are seen in the stripes in the ties worn by the majority of boys (those not wearing colours or prefects' ties); on a rectangular brooch occasionally worn by the girls; and at the neck of girl's school pullovers.
+House colours are seen in the stripes in the ties worn by the majority of boys (those not wearing colours or prefects' ties); on a rectangular brooch occasionally worn by the girls; and at the neck of girls' school pullovers.
 They are also used in house rugby and athletics tops.
+Each house occupies its own building, and they compete with each other in several inter house competitions throughout the year.
+Propert is regarded as being the college’s original and premier house, with it being named after the College’s founder Dr John Propert.

+In addition to the senior school houses, students in the lower school (years 7 and 8) also have houses that act as their primary classes for both years of their lower school life.
+These houses are: Wardroper, Hutchinson, Glyn Hughes, Jeffrey and Doudney.
+Unlike senior school houses, they do not have their own building and do not participate in senior school events.

 Sport

 Association football

 Association football became the major sport for boys in the Lent Term in 2014.
 Previously the sport was an option and played at Sixth Form level only.
 Now it is played across all age groups from Under 12 to U18.
 The college is currently part of the Southern Independent Schools Lent Term League.
+The first team won the 23/24 ISFA trophy.
+Many students have represented football academies alongside the College at football, including Chelsea, Crystal Palace and AFC Wimbledon.
+Students have also represented England and Wales internationally.